thejordanprice/banhammer/README.md

 Over the last year or so I've noticed an increase of IoT botnets floating around.
 After monitoring my incoming traffic over a lengthy period of time.
 I have realized that 90% of all the incoming attacks are SSH login attempts.
 The sad part is they keep coming even if you don't have any SSH servers listening. *Do you have a data cap?* :worried:

+Considering every bit is counted that goes through the modem; these attacks have caused my network to use *4.2GB* of data in *DROPPED* packets over the course of 10 days.
+After a while, this could be come a big problem.

 ##### Screenshot

 ![mobile](https://i.imgur.com/iiT2lq1.png)